Updated: August 1, 2016

 Instructs SQL Server Agent to stop the execution of a job.

-When SQL Server Agent receives the stop notification, it waits for the job step that is currently running to finish before it processes the cancel request.
+sp_stop_job sends a stop signal to the database.
+Some processes can be stopped immediately and some must reach a stable point (or an entry point to the code path) before they can stop.
 Some long-running Transact-SQL statements such as BACKUP, RESTORE, and some DBCC commands can take a long time to finish.
-When these are running, it may take awhile before the job is canceled.
+When these are running, it may take a while before the job is canceled.
 Stopping a job causes a "Job Canceled" entry to be recorded in the job history.